Comics : Amazing Fantasy #15

 "In the days that follow, the Spider-Man becomes the sensation of the nation."
 Pete continues his amazing act while he garners headlines in the nation's papers.
 "Who is the Spider-Man?", asks the Daily Voice.
 "Spider-Man plays to packed house!", says The Viewer.
 "Spider-Man wins showbiz award!", says the Daily Chronicle (I'd like to hear more about that!)
 "Spider-Man slated for new TV series!", says another paper.

 But, then, one evening, Peter Parker comes home to discover a police car in front of his house.
 The policeman at the car gives him the bad news.
 "Your Uncle has been shot... murdered!"
-(Is this the same cop who chased the burglar in the TV studio or is this another "Mr. Warren/Scientist" type example of Ditko drawing two characters who look alike?)
+(Is this the same guy who chased the burglar in the TV studio or is this another "Mr. Warren/Scientist" type example of Ditko drawing two characters who look alike?
+Turns out he's later named as Officer Bernard O’Brien).
 The officer tells Peter that a burglar was robbing the house when Uncle Ben surprised him.
 The burglar killed Ben and fled to the "old Acme Warehouse at the waterfront" (where the Coyote gets all his Road Runner-killing products) where the police have him surrounded.
 "Your Aunt is next door, the neighbors are looking after her", the cop continues, but Peter isn't thinking of May.
 He knows the Acme Warehouse, knows that "a killer could hold off an army in that gloomy old place!"
 But it won't be so easy to hold off Spider-Man!

 Quickly, he changes to Spidey and swings across town to the warehouse.
 Inside the warehouse, the burglar knows that the police don't dare charge him.
 "All I gotta do is hold 'em off till the moon goes down, then I oughtta be able to slip away in the dark!", he says.
 But a voice from above contradicts him.
 The burglar turns to see a costumed figure sticking to the wall ten feet above.
 Terrified, he turns to run, but Spider-Man leaps past him and blocks his way.
 He uses his webbing to gum up the burglar's gun, "then my fists will do the rest!"
 A strong right hand knocks the burglar unconscious.